 §5.3 Engaging in or soliciting any business (Requires a permit, contract or other written agreement with the United States, or must be pursuant to special regulations)

-§5.5 Commercial still photography:
+§5.5 Commercial Filming, still photography and Audio Recording:

 §5.6(c) Use of commercial vehicles on park area roads (The Superintendent shall issue a permit to access private lands within or adjacent to the park when access is otherwise not available)

 §5.7 Construction of buildings, facilities, trails, roads, boat docks, path, structure, etc.

 Violating a term or condition of a permit issued under this action may also result in the suspension and revocation of the permit by the Superintendent.

 36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL, AND ARCHEOLOGICAL RESOURCES

 (a)(5) The following conditions are in effect for walking, climbing, entering, ascending, or traversing the listed archeological or cultural resource, monuments, or statues: